Simran93504/Blockchain-based-file-sharing-system/README.md

 ```
-now everytime start project by runnning following commands
+Now everytime start project by runnning following commands
 ```
 npx hardhat run deployments/deploy.js --network sepolia
 ```
-after running this command you will get contract address copy and paste it in app.js where yout_contract_address written.
+After running this command you will get contract address copy and paste it in app.js where yout_contract_address written.
 ```
 cd peer
 npm start
 ```
 ### Further Steps
-feel free to fork repository and contribute new features .
+Feel free to fork Repository and contribute new features.